Jestzer/CapitalCase.C/README.md

 Make the first letter in a word capitalized and the rest lowercase.
 Works for whole sentences.

 # Usage
 This program only works from the command line.
-When using it from the command line, use the argument "-c" followed by the sentence you want to change in double quotes.
+When using it from the command line, specify to execute the program, followed by the text you'd like to change.

-Example: .\CapitalCase.C.exe -c "hello world" will produce an output stating "Hello World".
+Example usage:

-# Platforms
+Your input: .\CapitalCase.C.exe CHANGE THIS TEXT
-Compiled releases are available on Windows and Linux.
-They were compiled on Windows 11 and Debian 11.
-I don't know what their hard cut-off is, though, since I only tested it on the ones I compiled with.
+Output: Change This Text